 Solution #1 – Enable SMTP Authentication in Outlook

 If you are using the Microsoft Outlook email client, not having SMTP Authentication will cause several points to be added to the spam score.
 This can cause emails that otherwise would be allowed through to be classified as spam.
 You can find instructions on enabling that setting in our Invalid HELO name article.

 As our outgoing servers are using a spam evaluation software set at the most lenient levels, it is difficult for your emails to be tagged as spam and prevented from going out unless they have a lot of features of a spam message.
 If you are getting caught by the filter, evaluate both the title and body content of the message to ensure there are few, if any, references to popular spamming terms.

 Solution #3 – Contact Live Support directly

 If you have worked with the other solutions above and are still having issues with your emails getting classified as spam, you will want to contact our Live Support department.
-Simply forward the failed email complete with the bounceback headers to [email protected] and they will be able to test the email against the filter and find which rules were violated.
+Simply use the ticket portal in AMP to submit a ticket with the failed email complete with the bounceback headers and they will be able to test the email against the filter and find which rules were violated.
 You can also submit your returned email as a verified ticket via AMP.

 Why am I getting this error?